Should I take the commuted value of my pension?

 Here is a link to my dedicated Retirement page where you can learn about when to take CPP, OAS and more.

-Don’t forget the TFSA even with a pension!
+If you do, don’t forget the TFSA even with a pension!

 Even with a company pension plan (DC or DB), I think it’s very wise for Canadians to contribute to at least their Tax-Free Savings Account (TFSA) – and max that account out every year.
 That’s because the income and returns earned inside the TFSA are not income tested.
 There will be no reduction in the means-tested government benefits like Guarantee Income Supplement (GIS) and/or Old Age Security (OAS) regardless of how much you have sheltered or will withdraw from the TFSA in the future (based on current TFSA rules of course)!
 This makes the TFSA an outstanding account to own – for any pension backup.